Chart Color Schemes

 Health performance in Westcourt - Bungalow is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Westcourt faces significant health challenges with common health conditions prevalent across all age groups but particularly high among older residents.
+Westcourt's Bungalow faces significant health challenges with common health conditions prevalent across various age groups, particularly so among older cohorts.

-Approximately 51% of Westcourt's total population (~3632 people) has private health cover, which is slightly lower than the average SA2 area.
+Approximately 51% (~3,632 people) have private health cover, slightly lower than the average SA2 area.
 The most common medical conditions are arthritis and mental health issues, affecting 7.9% and 7.9% of residents respectively.
-However, 67.4% of residents report having no medical ailments, compared to 71.7% across Rest of Qld.
-Westcourt has a higher proportion of seniors aged 65 and over at 18.1%, with 1284 people falling into this age group, compared to 15.7% in Rest of Qld.
-Health outcomes among seniors require more attention than the broader population.
+However, 67.4% report being completely clear of medical ailments, compared to 71.7% in Rest of Qld.
+The area has 18.1% (1,284 people) aged 65 and over, higher than the 15.7% in Rest of Qld.
+Health outcomes among seniors require more attention due to these higher proportions.

 Frequently Asked Questions - Health